jkb91jkb91/my_tutorials/gitlab+jenkins_with_agent/README.md

     driver: local
 ```

-# 3. Adding SSH to ~/.ssh/config to map DOMAIN on INTERNAL_IP not Public_IP
+# 3. Adding SSH to ~/.ssh/config to map DOMAIN on INTERNAL_IP not Public_IP >> ONLY ON AGENT IMAGE REQUIRED
 We want to make git clone by only internal IP address of Gitlab so we have to map URL somewhere
 in files: ssh_config we have:
 config